-(ix) seasonal space heating energy efficiency of electric visibly glowing radiant local space heaters with a nominal heat output equal or below 1,2 kW shll not be less than 31%;
+(ix) seasonal space heating energy efficiency of electric visibly glowing radiant local space heaters with a nominal heat output equal or below 1,2 kW shll not be less than 38,6%;

-(x) seasonal space heating energy efficiency of luminous local space heaters shall not be less than 85%;
+(x) seasonal space heating energy efficiency of luminous commercial local space heaters shall not be less than 85%;

-(xi) seasonal space heating energy efficiency of tube local space heaters shall not be less than 74%.
+(xi) seasonal space heating energy efficiency of tube commercial local space heaters shall not be less than 74%.

-(i)

-(ii)
+From 1 June 2025, the following requirements shall apply:

+(i) seasonal space heating energy efficiency of towel rails with a nominal heat output above 250 W shall not be less than 44,6 %;

+(ii) seasonal space heating energy efficiency of towel rail local space heaters with a nominal heat output equal or below 250 W shall not be less than 40,6 %.

-For products that contain the control in the package, the ecodesign requirements apply to the product tested with the controls contained in the package.
+For heaters that are sold together with the control, the energy efficiency requirements shall apply to the heater tested with that control.

-2. Specific ecodesign requirements for emissions
+2. Requirements for emissions

-From 1 January 2018 emissions of nitrogen oxides (NOx) from liquid and gaseous fuel local space heaters shall not exceed the following values:
+From [OP – please insert date – entry into force of this Regulation] emissions of nitrogen oxides (NOx) from liquid and gaseous fuel local space heaters shall not exceed the following values, based on GCV:

-i) emissions of NOx by open fronted local space heaters and closed fronted local space heaters using gaseous or liquid fuels shall not exceed 130 mg/kWhinput based on GCV;
+(i) emissions of NOx by open fronted local space heaters, closed fronted open combustion local space heaters, balanced flue local space heaters and flueless heaters shall not exceed 130 mg/kWhinput;

-ii) emissions of NOx by luminous local space heaters and tube local space heaters shall not exceed 200 mg/kWhinput based on GCV.
+(ii) emissions of NOx by commercial local space heaters shall not exceed 200 mg/kWhinput.

 3. Requirements for product information

-From 1 January 2018 the following product information on local space heaters shall be provided:
+From [OP – please insert date – entry into force of this Regulation] the following product information on local space heaters shall be provided:

-i) the instruction manuals for installers and end-users, and free access websites of manufacturers, their authorised representatives and importers shall contain the following elements:
+(i) the instruction manuals for installers and end-users, and free access websites of manufacturers, their authorised representatives and importers shall contain the following elements:

 for gaseous or liquid fuel local space heaters, the information set out in Table 1, with its technical parameters measured and calculated in accordance with Annex III and showing the significant figures indicated in the table;